playgen/SUGAR-SocialGamification/doc/concepts/leaderboardstandings.md

 - GameId - The [game](/features/game.html) that this LeaderboardStandings and leaderboard is specific to.

-- actorId - The [actor](/features/actor.html) that we are most concerned with.
+- ActorId - The [actor](/features/actor.html) that we are most concerned with.
 The actor is used in conjunction with the LeaderboardFilterType.

 - [LeaderboardFilterType](xref:PlayGen.SUGAR.Contracts.LeaderboardFilterType) - Allows you to specify how you want the results returned in relation to the actor:
 	- Top: Returns the top globally ranked actors.
 	- Near: Returns the actors in relation to the actorId Provided.
-This works in conjunction with the Offset.
-By default it will return a collection where the specified actor is in the middle.
+This works in conjunction with the PageOffset.
+By default it will return a collection that contains the provided actor.
 	- Friends: If the actor is a user, only the friends of that user are returned.
-	- groupMembers: If the actor is a group, only the members of that group are returned.
+	- GroupMembers: If the actor is a group, only the members of that group are returned.

-- Limit: The maximum amount of rankings to return.
+- PageLimit: The maximum amount of rankings to return.

-- Offset: Used in conjunction with the LeaderboardFilterType Near.
+- PageOffset: Used in conjunction with the LeaderboardFilterType Near.
-	- Example 1 - if the actorId = a user's Id, LeaderboardFilterType = Near, Limit = 100 and Offset = 0, a collection of rankins will be returned where the user is at position 50, with 49 rakings before and 10 after.
+	- Example 1 - if the actorId = a user's Id, LeaderboardFilterType = Near, PageLimit = 50 and PageOffset = 0, with the user ranked 80th, a collection of rankings will be returned where the user is at position 30, with 29 rankings before and 20 after.
-	- Example 2 - if the actorId = a user's Id, LeaderboardFilterType = Near, Limit = 100 and Offset = 10, a collection of rankins will be returned where the user is at position 40, with 39 rankings before and 60 after.
+	- Example 2 - if the actorId = a user's Id, LeaderboardFilterType = Near, PageLimit = 50 and PageOffset = 1, with the user ranked 40th, a collection of rankings between 51th and 100th will be returned, with the user not included.

 - DateStart: Because the leaderboard associated with the LeaderboardStandings queries the [GameData](/features/gamedata.html) of actors to determine their ranking; you can specify a StartDate and EndDate where on the GameData added to the system during that time span will be considered in determining actors' rankings.